Olical/forc/README.md

 ## Syntax

 It pretty much translates to the Clojure API 1-1, including the laziness, you just have to use a function wherever you'd use a binding.
-Clojure allows you to use [lazy sequences][lazyseq], so `forc` lets you use *any* [iterable][].
+Clojure allows you to use [lazy sequences][lazyseq], so `forc` lets you use *any* [iterable][], including generators.

 This applies to every single thing you pass or receive from `forc`, including the main expression list.
 Every "array" you see is actually treated as an iterable so you can generate the entire thing on the fly if you so wish.